headforwards-spd/headforwards-website/src/pages/info-pages/perl-python-and-golang.md

     type: quote-component
   - quote: A smaller team where individual contribution is valued.
     type: quote-component
-  - quote: 'Small teams, but the expertise of a bigger company.'
+  - quote: "Small teams, but the expertise of a bigger company."
     type: quote-component
 seo:
   slug: perl-python-and-golang
 careers:
   department: Telecomms
 ---